 Authors of the research have addressed the issue of administering only chemotherapy as treatment during the study saying,

 “Despite these advances in treatment, the majority of patients with malignant peritoneal mesothelioma receive only palliative care of systemic chemotherapy, leaving many eligible patients without the benefit of this more invasive treatment modality,”

-This research is certainly a milestone in improving the clinical procedures for the treatment of peritoneal mesothelioma.
-This research is highly reliable, as it is the first multicenter nationwide study in Finland on peritoneal mesothelioma and was published in the February 2019 issue of Anticancer Research.
+This research is undoubtedly a milestone in improving the clinical procedures for the treatment of peritoneal mesothelioma.
+This research is highly reliable, as it is was published in the February 2019 issue of Anticancer Research.
+The first multicenter nationwide study in Finland on peritoneal mesothelioma.